-If you are a thermographer, you will provide the most correct thermally related information.
-That can ONLY be accomplished with calibrated instruments.
-Uncalibrated instruments are sometimes good enough to provide an indication that an object might be hot or cold.
-The fact that it is could not be proven.

-Proving your findings is a fundamental reason for calibration.
-If your instrument is calibrated and your customer (or their attorney) asks: "Was the object in question as hot or cold as you reported?"
+As a thermographer, you will provide the most correct thermally related information.
+Accurate temperature values derived from your IR equipment can ONLY be accomplished with calibrated instruments.
+Uncalibrated instruments may provide an indication within the displayed view that an object is hot or cold.
+How hot an object is (in the display) cannot be proven.
+Proving your reported temperature value is a fundamental reason for calibration.
+If your instrument is calibrated, and your customer (or their attorney) asks: "Was the object in question as hot or cold as you reported?"
 The simple answer is yes.
-The more complex answer would include a degree of tolerance.
+The more complex answer would include a degree of tolerance (possible error).

 Still not convinced?
 Try telling your customer that they have a 45 C degree delta in a bolted part of a bus carrying a few thousand amps.
 Then find out that they scheduled a tear down of your reported system with contracted electricians who report no problem found.
-You will hear about it.
-Sometimes to the tune of a bill!

-Accuracy Of Your Imagery And Calibration Standard
+Accuracy of Your Imagery and Calibration Standard

 The basic statement of accuracy for your imager will not (typically) include the compiled inaccuracies of your equipment.
-It will typically state the viewed temperature will be +/-some value (often 2% of full scale reading) up to a set temperature and some greater value above this temperature.
-The calibrating instrument's accuracy should be at least 1/3 to 1/4 of your instrument's accuracy (i.e., for a 2% instrument, a standard must be at 0.67 to 0.5% of full-scale reading).
+It will typically state the viewed temperature will be +/- some value (often 2% of full scale reading) up to a set temperature and some greater value above this temperature.
+Your calibrating instrument(s) accuracy should be at least 1/3 to 1/4 of your instrument's accuracy (i.e., for a 2% instrument, a standard must be at 0.67 to 0.5% of full-scale reading).
 As an example, consider:

-An imager's accuracy is +/- 2 degrees C to 100 degrees C or +/- 2% of the reading, whichever is greatest.
-With this stated value, at say 250 degrees C, your instrument may actually be reading 245 to 255 degrees C (+/- 5 deg C).
+Most imagers' accuracy is $+/-2 \deg C$ to 100 deg C or +/-2% of the reading, whichever is greatest.
+With this stated value, at say 250 degrees C, your instrument may actually be reading 245 to 255 deg C ( $+/-5 \deg C$ ).

-When dealing with radiant temperatures, this kind of accuracy (i.e., 0.5%) is difficult to obtain.
-The reason is that Emissivity/Absorbtance (E/A), Reflectivity (R) and Transmittance (T) tend to induce errors at or greater than 2% of the displayed value.
+When working with radiant temperature readings, this kind of accuracy (i.e., 0.5%) is difficult to obtain.
+The reason is that Emissivity/Absorbtance (E/A), Reflectivity(R) and Transmittance (T) tend to induce errors at or greater than 2% of the displayed value.
 For this reason, primary radiant energy standards are usually laboratory blackbodies.
 These standards are designed to greatly reduce ERT errors.
-R and T in these standards will be negligible and E will be 0.995 and greater in most.
-These standards are themselves set at (typically) +/- 1 to 2% or less of reading or full scale.
-It is important to note that these standards often derive their temperature value and oven/refrigeration control from imbedded thermometry and because of this can be calibrated to an even tighter tolerance, if required.
+R and T in these standards will be negligible and E will be within fractions of a percent of the given for the blackbody.
+These standards temperatures are typically less than +/- 0.5 % of the indicated value.
+It is important to note that these standards often derive their temperature value and oven / refrigeration control from imbedded thermometry and because of this can be calibrated to an even tighter tolerance, if required.